MicrosoftDocs/machine-learning-server-docs/microsoft-r/r-reference/revoscaler/revoscaler-compared-to-base-r.md

 ---

-# Comparison of Base R and ScaleR Functions
+# Comparison of Base R and RevoScaleR Functions

 This topic provides a list of the functions provided by the **RevoScaleR** package and lists comparable functions included in the base distribution of R.